InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/transitioning-contractor-code-to-innersource-model.md

 This problem exists where an organization either:

 - out-sources the development of a well defined project or
-- engagages external firms for staff augmentation and has mixed teams of permanent employees with a large percentage of contract staff.
+- engages external firms for staff augmentation and has mixed teams of permanent employees with a large percentage of contract staff.
 This issue may occur less often in a mixed team where InnerSource principles and ways of working are already established within the organization, but the forces described below are still often at play.

 ## Forces